What you should know before registering

 Are there any discounts?

-No, but Early Bird applies to both events until midnight on the 19th of September.
+No, but Early Bird applies to both events in the first few weeks after registration opens.

 Where can I park?

 You can park your car at the Laragh GAA grounds.
 Information on overflow parking to follow.

 How many entrants are expected this year?